gchurch/WebsiteBlocker/README.md

 I created this Chrome extension because I regularly find myself getting distracted by social media websites.
 This extension allows you to create a list of blocked websites which the browser is blocked from visiting.
 There are similar extensions on the Chrome Web Store but I found that they weren't exactly what I wanted.

 The pages for this Chrome extension were created using React.
-The following template was used: https://github.com/lxieyang/chrome-extension-boilerplate-react.
+The extension uses Manifest V3.
+The following template was used to create the extension: https://github.com/lxieyang/chrome-extension-boilerplate-react.

-The minimum permission of 'Block content on any page you visit' is required for this extension.
+The only permission required for this extension is being able to 'Block content on any page you visit'.
+This is the very minimum of permissions needed for this extension to work.
 This extension has no additional site access.

 ## Steps to run